Skip to content

 Important Notes for Michigan

-• Michigan explicitly protects the obligor's self-support at approximately the federal poverty level.
+• Michigan protects the obligor's self-support at the federal poverty level ($1,255/month).

-• Parenting time offsets are calculated based on the number of overnights each parent has.
+• Parenting time offsets reduce the obligation based on the number of overnights each parent has.

 Scenario: Parent A earns $5,000/month, Parent B earns $3,000/month, 2 children.